fsu-fall2022-capstone/Project-Group-5/progress_report.md

 > The biggest challenge in this increment, outside of deciding to change focus, was just getting everyone familiar with [discord.py](ttps://discordpy.readthedocs.io/en/stable/) and the design patterns for the project.
 >
 > Originally we had planned on making a Discord bot that would allow FSU students to track their various graduation requirements.
-However upon review we felt that given the everchanging nature course requirements, this project would be rendered obsolete very quickly.
+However upon review we felt that given the ever-changing nature course requirements, this project would be rendered obsolete very quickly.
 Since none of us want to work on something that will be useless in a matter of months, we decided to shift our focus from graduation tracking to making a wrapper (still in the form of a Discord bot) for the [NationStates api](https://www.nationstates.net/pages/api.html).
 >
 > There weren't many big issues that popped up during this increment.
-The main issue was a PostgreSQL issue; since we don't have a hosted database yet, we would get errors in running the bot if we didnt have a local database set up on our machine.
+The main issue was a PostgreSQL issue; since we don't have a hosted database yet, we would get errors in running the bot if we didn't have a local database set up on our machine.

 ## 5) **Team Member Contribution for this increment**